kjihye90/Capstone/README.md

 # Capstone
 Capstone project

-# Apply Data wranggling to your capstone project
+  1. Apply data wranggling to your capstone project